Identify and reach all the right stakeholders within your target accounts with Terminus account-based marketing.

 “We have a really small customer base and a lot of returning customers,” says Judson.
 “We don’t have a ton of people that are new customers, and we’re not dumping a bunch of people in the funnel on a regular basis, so we were looking for a solution to help us foster those relationships.”

 While there are many stakeholders who influence purchase decisions, the Chart sales team initially may only have one or two points of contact within each company.
-In those preliminary talks, the POC may be the only way to disseminate the information to the rest of the decision-making team, leaving a lot of room for misconception of Chart’s value proposition and overall message.
+In those preliminary talks, the POC may be the only way to disseminate the information to the rest of the decision-making team.
+This leaves a lot of room for misconception of Chart’s value proposition and overall message.

 Just like the sales team, Chart’s marketing team struggled to reach those elusive decision-makers, which caused a gap in sales and marketing alignment.
 And because the specialized nature of their business means they don’t generate a ton of new leads, Judson and his team were looking for a way to focus marketing spend on efforts that engage their current customer base and get marketing and sales on the same page.
 Judson knew that an account-based marketing and sales approach would help Chart reach and engage those decision-makers and accelerate their sales process, which is why he chose to work with Terminus.